dayna-schlenk/css-zen-garden/README.md

 This project is my take on the [CSS Zen Garden](http://csszengarden.com/) website challenge.

-In this challenge, you style the provided HTML with pure CSS.
-You can style the site however you choose.
+Challenge participants style the provided HTML with pure CSS, and they can apply whatever styling they choose.
 This is meant to show the variety of things CSS is capable of.

 :link: Click [here](https://dayna-schlenk.github.io/css-zen-garden/) to view my website.